loda-lang/loda-programs/programs/oeis/list4.md

 * [A227179](http://oeis.org/A227179) ([L07 program](227/A227179.asm)): After initial 0, integers from 0 to n(n-1) followed by integers from 0 to n(n+1) and so on.
 * [A227181](http://oeis.org/A227181) ([L09 program](227/A227181.asm)): Irregular table: integers from n to n^2 followed by integers from (n+1) to (n+1)^2.
 * [A227185](http://oeis.org/A227185) ([L07 program](227/A227185.asm)): The largest part in the unordered partition encoded in the runlengths of the binary expansion of n.
+* [A227192](http://oeis.org/A227192) ([L07 program](227/A227192.asm)): Sum of the partial sums of the run lengths of binary expansion of n, when starting scanning from the least significant end; Row sums of A227188 and A227738.
 * [A227209](http://oeis.org/A227209) ([L21 program](227/A227209.asm)): Expansion of 1/((1-x)^2*(1-2x)*(1-4x)).
 * [A227241](http://oeis.org/A227241) ([L04 program](227/A227241.asm)): a(n) = sigma(n)*( 2*sigma(n)+1 ).
 * [A227252](http://oeis.org/A227252) ([L10 program](227/A227252.asm)): Number of n X 2 binary arrays indicating whether each 2 X 2 subblock of a larger binary array has lexicographically nondecreasing rows and columns, for some larger (n+1) X 3 binary array with rows and columns of the latter in lexicographically nondecreasing order.